 👩🍳 How to Make Crock Pot Pinto Beans

-Then, skim through them quickly on the counter and throw away any broken pinto bean and any rocks.
+Step 2: Then, skim through the beans quickly on the counter and throw away any broken pinto beans and any rocks.
 Discard any dark beans.

-From there, rinse the dry beans and put them in the slow cooker.
+Step 3: From there, rinse the dry beans and put them in the crock pot.

-Next add the salt, pepper, and 7.5 cups of water to the slow cooker and put the top into place.
+Step 4: Next add the salt, pepper, and 7.5 cups of water and put the top on the crock pot.